bookofproofs/bookofproofs.github.io/_sources/history/19th-century/parkinson.md

 **Stephen Parkinson** became famous when he was Senior Wrangler, pushing William Thomson into second place.
 He had a highly successful career at a lecturer and tutor at St John's College Cambridge.

 ### Mathematical Profile (Excerpt):
-* (We note that several sources give Stephen's mother's name incorrectly as Mary.)
-He was baptised on 7 September 1823.
-* Stephen Parkinson Sr died in December 1832 when his son was nine years old and Stephen was brought up by his mother Malley and older sisters, Elizabeth, Sarah and Mary.
 * Parkinson sat the examinations for a Sizarship at St John's College, Cambridge in 1841.
 * There was another quite outstanding student who had matriculated at the same time as Parkinson at Peterhouse, namely William Thomson.
 * As the Tripos examinations approached in 1845, Parkinson saw William Thomson as his greatest rival but it is unlikely that Thomson considered Parkinson any threat to his being Senior Wrangler.